 Practical AI support for partners, BD and marketing teams who want stronger commercial outcomes – not simply more noise about tools.

-Wilson Levy helps law firms turn AI into better business development, sharper client messaging and more confident partner decision-making through three connected offers: Partner Advisory, the AI-Enabled BD & Marketing Acceleration Workshop, and Catching Up.
+Wilson Levy helps law firms turn AI into better business development, sharper client messaging and more confident partner decision-making – treating BD and marketing as the practical entry point for AI adoption across the firm.

 Availability is intentionally limited.
 Wilson Levy works with a small number of firms at any one time so that every engagement remains senior, direct and commercially useful.

 Clients are asking sharper questions about AI and expect credible answers from their lawyers.
+Firms that answer these questions credibly are already using it as a differentiator in panel reviews and competitive pitches.

 AFAs and AI-enabled delivery are changing matter economics, pricing pressure and partner expectations.
+Firms that embed AI in their commercial workflows now are setting the new baseline for what clients expect – and what competitors will have to match.

 BD and marketing teams are being asked to move faster and deliver more, often without a practical framework for using AI in day-to-day commercial work.
+Teams with a working framework outproduce those without one at every stage of the pursuit cycle – from targeting to submission.

 Senior leaders need a commercially credible position on AI that works internally, externally and under scrutiny.
+A clear, defensible AI position is increasingly a prerequisite for client conversations, partner meetings and firm strategy – not optional context.

 AI is no longer just a literacy issue.
 In many firms, the real gap is between knowing about AI and applying it confidently in partner, BD and marketing workflows that affect revenue.